sulthannaf/iOS-VCAM/README.md

 W2 Pro
-Old Repo : https://lzsxcl.github.io/repo/ (was not using) New Server : New W2 Pro 0.8 .deb
+Old Repo : https://lzsxcl.github.io/repo/ (was not using) New Server : New Version W2 Pro

 Old Server Using W2 Pro License
 New Server Using W2ProToken.txt File Activation